sharondaniely/2BPTask/README.md

-Welcome!
+# Employee Organization App

-This Project is a small project that represents organization structure.
+This Project is a small project that represents organization structure as part as home task for an tech interview.

 Backend: .Net 6 |
-Frontend: Angular |
+Frontend: Angular 15 |
 DB: MongoDB (cloud)

 This is my first project in Angalar and first time using NOSQL DB.
 I learned a lot during the task :-)